Levishalom/NLP_Ecomerce_searching_engine/README.md

 ### Model training

-At this point the dtm is ready for trainig of a simple Multinomial Naive Bayes classifier (this model is nutoriuosly effective with the bag of words problems), whose sole purpose would be to output probabilities for each document given a certain user input.
-We also have the certanty_thresh=0.9 - which is a "credible region" of the recomindations - we say that we only want to see the recomindations that have the matching probability grater than
+At this point the dtm is ready to be applied in trainig of a simple Multinomial Naive Bayes classifier (this model is nutoriuosly effective with the bag of words problems), whose sole purpose would be to output probabilities for each document given a certain user input.

 ### Final (fuzzy) matching and algorithm performance